A dynamic subject essential to understanding people, power and policies in a changing world.

 Study Politics with Criminology at Ulster University in the United Kingdom.

 Our curriculum is based upon the research and scholarship of the staff team.
 We aim to encourage students to become research literate and have a strong understanding and appreciation of the research carried out within their discipline.
 Students are introduced to the central questions and discover how academics, including their own lecturers and professors, are trying to address them.
 Our research is used in the classroom to help develop the overall research literacy of the students.
 We aim to give our students the opportunity to gain the skills and ability to carry out independent research, to assess the merits of competing theories and explanations, to work as part of a team, and to effectively engage in policy debate with sensitivity to the views of others – all skills that are highly attractive to employers.
-This Politics degree provides a detailed knowledge and understanding of contemporary political analysis, an excellent training in social research methods, the ability to apply theoretical perspectives and concepts to real-life problems, and an appreciation of the complexity and diversity of political problems in society.
+This Politics with Criminology degree provides a detailed knowledge and understanding of contemporary political analysis, an excellent training in social research methods, the ability to apply theoretical perspectives and concepts to real-life problems, and an appreciation of the complexity and diversity of political problems in society.
 The degree equips graduates for employment in a range of careers in the statutory, voluntary and private sectors.

 Sign up for course updates